Welcome to the Great Lakes Branch of the Anthroposophical Society website.

 Weekly, 12:00-1:00 p.m.: The Harbor Springs Study Group meets in the Harbor Springs area, Northern MI.
 Contact Mary Adams at 231.838.8181 for further information.
 The group is currently studying The Philosophy of Spiritual Activity - A Philosophy of Freedom.
 The group also shares seasonal festivals together.

 Ponvalley Study Group meets in the Bloomfield-Birmingham area, typically from 2pm to 5pm (days vary).
 Contact Tyla Wells at 248.539.0944 or email for more information.

 Alternate Fridays, 7:30-9:00 p.m

 The Rudolf Steiner Study Circle of Ann Arbor – Study of Steiner’s Thought.
 All who are familiar with Steiner’s basic ideas are invited to read and discuss Rudolf Steiner’s works.
-We are reading the lecture series The Gospel of St. John by Rudolf Steiner.
+We are reading the lecture series published in the book, According to Luke by Rudolf Steiner.
 Contact John Bowditch 734.944.4903 or email for more information.
 The study group meets at the Rudolf Steiner House unless otherwise announced.

 Friday (January through October)

 Alternate Fridays, 9:00-10:30 a.m